HVML/.github/profile/README.md

 Hence the HVML community is here.
 [Write to us](mailto:hvml@fmsoft.cn) and join HVML Community now,
-    or refer to <https://hvml.fmsoft.cn> for more information.
+    or refer to <https://www.hvml.org> for more information.

 ## Recent Updates

+- On Dec.
+07, 2023, HVML Community announces the availability of PurC 0.9.18 and xGUI Pro 0.9.0.
 - On Mar.
 31, 2023, HVML Community announces the availability of PurC 0.9.8.
-   The important features in this version are as follow:
-   - The basic implementation of `$PY`.
-HVML now can interact with Python.
-   - Support for floats and absoluted positioning in Foil renderer.
-   - Add a auto-test HVML program and many test cases to test Foil renderer.
-   - New samples to illustrate how to embed Python in HVML.
-   - New samples to illustrate how to use Foil renderer in HVML.
 - On Mar.
 31, 2023, HVML Community announces the availability of xGUI Pro 0.6.4.
-   The most important feature in this version is as follow:
-   - xGUI Pro now is compatible with the standard upstream WebKit2Gtk development package.
-   That is, the tailored WebKit is no longer a must.
-   - xGUI Pro now provides support for Linux and macOS.

 ## Main Developers and Contributors